maryam1357/Diabetes-Management-Application/README.md

 After 3 months user engagement decreases to only 15%.
 ![User Engagement - 3 months after initial use](https://github.com/salmariazi/Diabetes_Monitor/blob/master/figures/3month_after.png)

-### Churn Definition

-Churn was defined to be inactivity for a 10-day period prior to the last day of available data.
-If a user is actively using a health tracker app, they usually open the app at least every day.
-Therefore, not being active for 10 days is a safe indicator that they have churned.

 Looking at the total number of users who churned and the total blood glucose entries, it seems like after 10 entries, the total churned users decrease from 2000 to 150.
 ![User Engagement - 3 months after initial use](https://github.com/salmariazi/Diabetes_Monitor/blob/master/figures/churn_bg_entr.png)